Oliver Vanden Eynde

 "Military service and human capital accummulation: evidence from colonial Punjab" (working paper version), Journal of Human Resources (forthcoming Summer 2016)

-"Targets of Violence: Evidence from India's Naxalite Conflict" (working paper version), conditional acceptance at the Economic Journal
+"Targets of Violence: Evidence from India's Naxalite Conflict" (working paper version), Economic Journal (forthcoming)

 "Ethnic Politics and Job Performance in the Kenyan Police 1957-1970", joint with Patrick Kuhn and Alex Moradi